As one of the first deal sites on the scene, Groupon has been offering discounted vouchers and merchandise since 2008.

 The Deal: 5-Day/ 3-Night Iceland Vacation with Airfare from Gate 1 Travel – $599

-This 5-day Iceland vacation gives you ample time to explore Reykjavík, the world’s northernmost capital city.
-The trip includes:
+This 5-day Iceland vacation gives you ample time to explore the capital Reykjavík, the world’s northernmost capital city.
+According to the details taken directly from their website, the trip includes:

 - Round-trip airfare from Boston (BOS) or New York City